 [Papas Fritas]: So that I could do some kind of performative act, or some artistic act that could make what was happening at Universidad del Mar even more visible.
 And we started to see the possibilities and the possibilities came out the students themselves.

 [Dennis]: Papas Fritas spent the month of March, 2013 with the students, living with them in the take-over.
 Later he would return to visit them several times.
 He traveled from Santiago, which is about an hour from Reñaca, and sometimes stayed for one or two days…

 [Raúl]: In comes Papas Fritas to see our situation, lend us clothing and share his idea of how we could advance the project of public education in that expensive sham of an institution, Universidad del Mar.
 That was the general idea.
 And Papas Fritas always planted that idea in us: the idea that we had to do away with that debt.

 [Dennis]: Raúl is referring to the debt the students had at the University.
 They agreed with Papas Fritas that they somehow had to make the promissory notes disappear.
 But how?

 Here we have to explain something rather important and perhaps surprising: if something happens to the promissory note —the document recording the amount of debt— the student in debt can ignore their debt, and does not have to pay it.

 One day in April, 2013, four months after having taken over the main headquarters, Raúl and Camila left the take-over to go to Santiago to meet with other students from other universities.
 They were there when they got a call saying:

-Camila: That there was a fire in Zúñiga’s house, that the chimney was burning.
+[Camila]: That there had been a fire in Zúñiga’s house; that the chimney was burning.

 It didn’t take long for Zúñiga’s family to blame the students for causing the fire.
 They talked about a supposed attack.
 And that is what they said to the press.
 But later the fire department discredited that, and some media outlets reported that the fire had started for a different reason: the chimney overheated, and inside firemen found a large amount of burned paper.